 ETIAS – European Travel Information and Authorization System

 North American visitors are permitted to access Europe for up to 90 days visa free.
 Visitor are not allowed to work or study, but can engage in business and tourism activities.
 To reduce procedures and wait times, as well as address security concerns, the European Commission (EC) has come up with a solution – ETIAS.
 It is a completely electronic system completed in advance which allows and keeps track of visitors from countries who do not need a visa.
-The system is expected to be in place by 2022.
+The system is expected to be in place by early 2023.
 You can find out more by visiting the ETIAS website.

 Vaccinations, insurance and health